5m1Ly/restfx/readme.md

     req.path.full       = '/ping/5m1Ly/52498734897'
     req.params.player   = '5m1Ly'
     req.params.table    = '52498734897'
-    -- the request body is only recieved with post requests req.body            = {} -- uses auto decoding
     -- change the response body if you want to res.body = { player2 = 'pong' }
     return res -- the result data should always be returned